thecredibleway/thecredibleway-com/docs/faq/questions/why-are-there-so-many-hypocrites-in-churches.md

 At its core, hypocrisy is not just lying to others - ***it's lying to yourself***.
 The biblical accounts serve as a sobering reminder that human fallibility has always been a factor within the church.
-The church is not an exclusive club for perfected saints; rather, it is a hospital for saved sinners - a group of humans who are, by definition, not perfect and in need of grace.
+The church is a place where new creations learn to walk in their new identity — not a gallery of already perfected people.
 The Bible teaches that while believers are declared righteous by God through faith in Christ (justification), they are also undergoing a process of becoming more like Christ (sanctification).
 This process is rarely linear and involves setbacks, struggles and failures.
 They have to learn to renew their minds with the Word of God and then choose to die to the flesh and live by the Spirit - this process takes time.
 The expectation that every Christian will immediately and perfectly embody Christ's character is unrealistic and misunderstands the nature of spiritual growth.